armds/w241-co2-sensor/README.md

 One important issue is setting the clock chip.
 The way it is set is when you push the code to the device it will set the device's time to the time at which the IDE was started.
 So if you take 10 minutes from start to upload your clock will be off by that amount.
 So get your code perfect, restart the IDE, and push.
 Do this cycle for each device, and know they will be off by some degree due to the time this delay.
 Sorry for the hassle, it is regretable!

+Additionally our devices were built in one time zone, and deployed in another, so there is a 3 hour timezone correction built into the code, which may not be needed for all applications.

 # Caviats for use

 There are a few execution requirements to ensure you get an accurate atospheric measurements.